 7 big questions your Closing Disclosure can answer

-Borrowers who applied for a mortgage after Oct.
+Borrowers who apply for a mortgage after Oct.
 3, 2015, get a five-page form designed to make home loans easier to understand before they finalize the deal.

 The Closing Disclosure, as it's called, lays out all of the critical terms of your loan and replaces the old, more confusing HUD-1 Settlement Statement.

 And while consumers usually didn't get a chance to review the HUD-1 until they arrived at the loan closing, the new document must be presented at least three days prior to signing on the dotted line.

 That should give borrowers plenty of time to compare the final terms they're accepting — including such key elements as the interest rate and closing costs — to what they were promised when they applied for the mortgage.

 By matching information on the Closing Disclosure to that on the Loan Estimate they received at the start of the process, consumers can quickly tell if anything has changed.

 The borrower can demand an explanation, negotiate a better deal or cancel the loan before walking into a pressure-packed settlement meeting.

 To make sure you're getting the mortgage you expected, find the answers to these 7 critical questions on your Closing Disclosure: